 8) Love for Basketball

 At 6ft 6in and with a safe pair of hands, Thibaut Courtois had all the tools to make a career out of basketball.
-In another life, the former Chelsea goalkeeper could have raised the NBA trophy instead of many football accolades.
+In another life, the former Chelsea goalkeeper could have raised the NBA trophy instead of the UCL title.

 Courtois’ love of basketball started as a child in Belgium and developed to the point where he now takes at least one US trip each year to watch a game.